 Support may also include parent education, capacity building, school collaboration and strategy development to support meaningful participation at home, school and in the community.

 All support is individualised and guided by each person’s strengths, goals and priorities.
+Support focuses on building practical skills and confidence that translate into meaningful participation in everyday life.

 We provide developmental education services for NDIS participants in Adelaide, including self-managed and plan-managed plans.